This Removable Dance Pole may be your best choice if...

 If you're concerned about whether a dance pole will hold your weight, you can read more about important factors in choosing a safe pole setup.

-VSI currently ships only to the lower 48 US states, and shipping is included in the price of a pole (shipping is extra if ordering only the LED light).
+VSI currently ships only to the lower 48 US states, and shipping is included in the price of a pole.

 Orders are shipped the same day during the week, and on Mondays for orders received over the weekend.
 As they have both an east and a west coast warehouse, VSI will ship from the closest one so that you can get your pole as quickly as possible.